oszkarurban/oszkarurban/README.md

 ### **Talentum Robotics Team - Project Lead & Engineer**
 - Led the development of a disinfection device for cleaning astronauts' clothing without water.
 - Collaborated with the European Space Agency and presented the invention to representatives from NASA in San Jose, USA.
-- Award: Global Innovation Award Finalist (nominated by FIRST) - recognized among the top 20 inventions.
+- Award: Global Innovation Award Finalist (nominated by FIRST) - recognized among the top 20 inventions

----

 ## Leadership Experience 🚀